django-functest/django-functest/docs/common.rst

       The current full URL

-   .. method:: follow_link(css_selector)
+   .. method:: follow_link(css_selector=None, text=None)

-      Follows the link specified in the CSS selector.
+      Follows the link specified in the CSS selector or the specified text.

-      You will get an exception if no links match
+      You will get an exception if no links match.

       For :class:`django_functest.FuncWebTestMixin`, you will get an exception if multiple links match and they don't have the same href.